Home

 A statistical review called "differential item functioning" (DIF) is used to compare how subgroups of students perform on each question.
 If students from different groups who have approximately equal knowledge and skill perform in substantially different ways on a test question, it is discarded or revised and reviewed again.

-Caucasians are another matter, with the exception of people like Thomas Jefferson, Frank Lloyd Wright, Mark Twain, and a couple of others, most caucasian examples are people like Hitler.
+Caucasians are another matter, with the exception of people like Thomas Jefferson, Frank Lloyd Wright, Mark Twain, and a couple of others, most Caucasian examples are people like Hitler.

 Is the New Sat (2005) harder than the old one?